ndd21/PHYS281/docs/exercises.md

     --8<-- "docs/exercises/plot_density.py"
     ```

-    A different way of reading the the `data_description.txt` file could be done with:
+    A different way of reading the `data_description.txt` file could be done with:

     ```python
     lims = {}